Stability analysis for the pseudo-Riemannian geodesic flows of step-two nilpotent Lie groups

+The present paper is concentrated only on step-two nilpotent Lie groups and the main idea is to discuss the ``$j$-mapping.''
+It is interesting to investigate the stability of equilibrium points for more general nilpotent Lie groups of higher steps.
+Such a problem may be studied on the basis of other techniques.

-\textbf{Acknowledgements:} The second author would like to thank Tudor S. Ratiu and Hiroshi Tamaru for their valuable discussions particularly in relation to the classification of Cartan subalgebras.
+\textbf{Acknowledgements:} The authers thank the referees for the helpful comments to improve the quality of the paper.
+The second author would like to thank Tudor S. Ratiu and Hiroshi Tamaru for their valuable discussions particularly in relation to the classification of Cartan subalgebras.
 The first author is partially supported by JST SPRING Grant Number JPMJSP2101.
 The second author is partially supported by JSPS KAKENHI Grant Numbers 23K22409, 23H04481, 24K06749, 25H01492.
 This work was partially supported by the Research Institute for Mathematical Sciences, an International Joint Usage/Research Center located in Kyoto University.